JeelVekaria/Photograph-Database/README.md

 # Photograph Database
-MySQL database storing details about photos featured on 5 websites:
+MySQL database storing details about photos featured on 5 websites accessible to TMU students only:

 🌐 Website 1: Successfully connects to the Linux server.